 By Lee Foster

-The December Holidays/Christmas in San Francisco is a magical and festive time.
-It can be enjoyed with an abundance of no-cost or low-cost celebration at three main venues—Union Square, Embarcadero/Market Street, and Pier 39.
+The December Holidays/Christmas in San Francisco presents a magical and festive time.
+Enjoy it with an abundance of no-cost or low-cost celebration at three main venues—Union Square, Embarcadero/Market Street, and Pier 39.

-Beyond the shopping opportunities and commercial attractions, there are these three free ambiances that a visitor or local can enjoy, especially with kids in tow, as the magic of the season unfolds.
+Beyond the shopping opportunities and commercial attractions, theses three free ambiances show what a visitor or local can savor.
+Especially with kids in tow, the magic of the season unfolds.

 The Holidays in Union Square

-Union Square is an inspiring place to be during the Holiday/Christmas time in San Francisco.
+Union Square inspires during the Holiday/Christmas time in San Francisco.
 It is the physical and spiritual heart of The City.
-At the center is a huge tree sparkling with thousands of lights.
+At the center stands a huge tree sparkling with thousands of lights.
 Skaters circle on a nearby rink.

-Facing the Square, the Westin St. Francis Hotel boasts in its lobby the Sugar Castle, a mammoth confection, free to all to observe, that symbolizes colorful, nostalgic recollections of Christmases Past.
-The Sugar Castle may be an Enchanted Castle, a white confection with its 500 pounds of sugar.
-Or it may be gingerbread, depending on what the pastry chef decides.
+Facing the Square, the Westin St. Francis Hotel boasts, in its lobby, the Sugar Castle.
+This mammoth confection is free to all to observe.
+The Sugar Castle symbolizes all those colorful, nostalgic recollections of Christmases Past.
+The Sugar Castle sometimes becomes an Enchanted Castle, since the name varies.
+Expect 500 pounds of sugar.
+Or await a surprise in gingerbread, depending on what the pastry chef decides.
 Each year is different.

 An enterprising street vendor with a hibachi may be selling roasted chestnuts with their definitive Christmas aroma and distinctive flavor.